ernydavid/template-nextjs-vercel-drizzle-nextauth/README.md

 ## Getting Started

-First, config the enviroment variables file .env with your postgres Database and Client's secret
+## First, config the enviroment variables file .env with your postgres Database and Client's secret

-First, run the development server:
+Next, run the development server:

 ```bash
 npm run dev